 I usually try brushes on the background area before drawing characters.
 In this case, I decide to use the large Mixer brush to fill the background.
 Sometimes, the result isn’t what I intended, and in such cases I’ll cover the layer with a standard brush instead.

 07. Illustrate the hair

 I choose a leaf brush to paint the hair and the background.
-I try to add some cold and warm colours to inject a bit of life into the environment, so it’s not too stuffy in appearance.
-Sometime I’ll paint the background like an abstract painting.
+I try to add both cold and warm colours to inject a bit of life into the environment, so it’s not too stuffy in appearance.
+Sometimes I’ll paint the background like an abstract painting.